Champagne Drappier - Brut Nature Pinot noir zéro dosage

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

 The Drappier family dates back to the 17th century.
-Once occupied by the Cistercian monks of Clairvaux, the house's headquarters include 12th-century vaulted cellars.
-Following in his father's footsteps, Michel Drappier has been in charge of vinification since 1979.
-The family has a vast vineyard in Urville (a third of which is organic), supplemented by supplies from Montagne de Reims, Bouzy and Ambonnay.
-Chardonnays come from Aube and Cramant.
-Drappier champagnes are colorful, generous in their aromas, and express their earthy vinosity on the palate.
-Here we find a frank, unvarnished terroir dimension, vinified with minimal doses of sulfur.
+Formerly occupied by Cistercian monks from Clairvaux, the estate's headquarters includes 12th-century vaulted cellars.
+Following in his father's footsteps, Michel Drappier has been overseeing winemaking since 1979.
+The family owns a large vineyard in Urville (a third of which is organically farmed), supplemented by supplies from the Montagne de Reims, Bouzy, and Ambonnay.
+The Chardonnays come from Aube and Cramant.
+Drappier champagnes are colorful, generous in their aromas, and expressive on the palate with their earthy vinosity.
+Here we find a frank and unadorned terroir dimension, vinified with minimal doses of sulfur.

 James Suckling